 #1: Incorporate a Variety of Textures

-With such a restrained use of color, it's extremely important to use a variety of textures in these spaces.
-Tactile seagrass wallcoverings, furry pillows and blankets, rich wools, and soft linens all in shades of white and cream add dimension and visual interest which may otherwise have been created by a varied color story.
+With such a restrained use of colour, it's extremely important to use a variety of textures in these spaces.
+Tactile seagrass wallcoverings, furry pillows and blankets, rich wools, and soft linens all in shades of white and cream add dimension and visual interest which may otherwise have been created by a varied colour story.
 Consider all of the available surfaces from ceiling to floor as opportunities to add additional layers of textural intrigue.

 #2: Pay Attention to Furniture Forms

-A lack of color means every element in your design should somehow stand out whether it be through its texture, form, or function.
+A lack of colour means every element in your design should somehow stand out whether it be through its texture, form, or function.
 Select interesting furniture and lighting pieces with unusual details or lines to prevent boredom and make each component of your design sing.
 Sculptural chairs, nightstands, and lighting are the perfect places to start.

-#3: Utilize a Variety of Shades
+#3: Utilise a Variety of Shades

 Further create dimension in your space by incorporating a variety of "white" or "neutral" tones to highlight the room's various components.
-An ivory throw on crisp white bedding, or a pale gray lacquered nightstand will still feel airy and light while adding depth and complexity to the look.
+An ivory throw on crisp white bedding, or a pale grey lacquered nightstand will still feel airy and light while adding depth and complexity to the look.